 Indicator 3b results are calculated by dividing the number of students with IEPs scoring at or above proficient on the SBAC by the total number of students with IEPs who received a valid score and for whom a proficiency level was assigned for the SBAC.
 The result is then multiplied by 100.

-Results are calculated separately for ELA and of students with IEPs scoring at or above proficient on the SBAC math by grades 4, 8, and 11.
+of students with IEPs scoring at or above proficient on the SBAC math by grades 4, 8, and 11.
 The proficiency rate is based on all students with IEPs enrolled during the testing window, including students with IEPs not enrolled for a full academic year.